openworkload/swm-console-term/README.md

-SkyPort terminal implemented as a console script written in Python
+Sky Port terminal implemented as a console script written in Python
 =====================================================================

 # Description